-Leda’s work as a director has been seen across the Midwest at Northbrook Theater (The Cat in the Hat), Jedlicka Performing Arts Center (The Amish Project), Milwaukee Rep (A Christmas Carol, Black Pearl Sings!, Lady Day at Emerson’s Bar and Grill, the Amish Project), Illinois Shakespeare Festival (Hamlet), Door Shakespeare (The Comedy of Errors, the Tempest, Romeo and Juliet), Milwaukee Chamber Theatre (A Lovely Sunday for Creve Coeur), Renaissance Theaterworks (Censored on Final Approach), The Alchemist Theatre (The Chairs, King Lear), Max and Louie Productions (Lady Day at Emerson’s Bar and Grill), and Riverside Theater Iowa City (Birth Witches).
+Leda’s work as a director has been seen across the country at Milwaukee Rep (A Christmas Carol, Black Pearl Sings!, Lady Day at Emerson’s Bar and Grill, the Amish Project), Illinois Shakespeare Festival (Hamlet), Door Shakespeare (The Comedy of Errors, the Tempest, Romeo and Juliet), University of Miami (Trojan Women), Northbrook Theater (The Cat in the Hat), Jedlicka Performing Arts Center (The Amish Project), Milwaukee Chamber Theatre (A Lovely Sunday for Creve Coeur), Renaissance Theaterworks (Censored on Final Approach), University of Miami (The Trojan Women), The Alchemist Theatre (The Chairs, King Lear), Max and Louie Productions (Lady Day at Emerson’s Bar and Grill), and Riverside Theater Iowa City (Birth Witches).

 Leda is a proud graduate of Grinnell College, a former Milwaukee Rep directing intern, former Hartford Stage apprentice, SDCF Observer, a member of Lincoln Center Theater Directors Lab, and an Artistic Associate with Kokandy Productions. www.ledahoffmann.com